pjhalpha/nonogram-solver/README.md

 # Usage
+Without setting any options, you can see follow message:
 ```
-nonogram-solver <-i <input file>> [-o <output file>] [-ins <time intervals>]
+nonogram-solver <-i <input file>> [-o <output file>] [-m <max count>]

-    -i <input file>         Specify the path of the input file.
+    -i <input file>
+        Specify the path of the input file.

-    -o <output file>        Specify the path of the output file, otherwise ".out" is appended after the input path.
+    -o <output file>
+        Specify the path of the output file.
+        Otherwise, ".out" is appended after the input path.

-    -ins <time intervals>   Print the process of solving the nonogram at specified time intervals.
-(Unused feature)
+    -m <maximum count>
+        Specify the maximum count of solutions to be found.
+        Set this option as negative value to find all solutions.
+        Otherwise, only one solution could be found.
 ```

 ## Input File